doshik/JIC-2325-TA_Application_Website/README.md

 * MongoDB v4.2 or later

 ### Dependent libraries:
-Our MERN app has the following dependencies that must be installed:
+Our MERN app has the following dependencies that must be installed manually:
 * Express.js
 * React.js
 * Node.js